materialsproject/fireworks/docs/quickstart.rst

     fw = firework.from_file("my_firework.json")
     print fw

 .. note:: The *to_file()* and *from_file()* functions are available for many FireWork objects, including the LaunchPad and Workflows (which are covered in a later tutorial).
-Technically, any class in FireWorks that subclasses *FWSerializable* will allow serialization/deserialization.
+Technically, any class in FireWorks that subclasses *FWSerializable* will allow serialization/deserialization to files if desired.

 .. note:: FireWorks automatically detects what type of format you're writing and reading from based on the extension.
 Both JSON and YAML are fully supported.
 Of course, if you're using Python, there may not be any need to use files at all!